 But lately, I've been catching shit for the whole Pokemon thing.
 No one can give me a reason why, but I'll suspect that it's "Hurrr, you still play Pokemon.
 You should grow up."
 But you know what?
 I loves me some Pokemon games, even now.

-Above left: What someone who makes fun of
+Above left: What someone who makes fun of my Pokemon habit looks like. |

 Now, before you go jumping down my throat about being in my 20s and still playing games designed for children, take a second to stop and think for a second: if you do, you'll look like that guy up there.
 Do you really want to look like that guy up there?
 Nah, didn't think so.